Raezil/Thunder/README.md

 ## **📌 Use Cases**

 Thunder is designed for **scalable microservices** and **high-performance API development**, particularly suited for:

-### **1. High-Performance API Development**
+### 1. High-Performance API Development
-- gRPC-first APIs with RESTful interfaces via gRPC-Gateway.
+- **gRPC-first APIs** with RESTful interfaces via gRPC-Gateway
+- **GraphQL interfaces** via grpc-graphql-gateway for strongly-typed, schema-driven queries
-- Critical performance and low latency applications.
+- Critical performance and low-latency applications
-- Strongly-typed APIs with protobufs.
+- Strongly-typed APIs defined in Protobuf

-### **2. Microservices Architecture**
+### 2. Microservices Architecture
-- Efficient inter-service communication.
+- Efficient inter-service communication with gRPC
-- Kubernetes deployments with built-in service discovery and scaling.
+- Kubernetes deployments with built-in service discovery and scaling
+- Sidecar-friendly design for Istio/Linkerd environments

-### **3. Database Management with Prisma**
+### 3. Database Management with Prisma
-- Type-safe queries and easy database migrations.
+- Type-safe queries and zero-downtime migrations
-- Support for multiple databases (PostgreSQL, MySQL, SQLite).
+- Multi-database support (PostgreSQL, MySQL, SQLite)
+- Auto-generated client library for Go

-### **4. Lightweight Backend Alternative**
+### 4. Lightweight Backend Alternative
-- A minimalist and powerful alternative to traditional frameworks like Gin or Echo.
-- Fast, simple, and modular backend without unnecessary overhead.
+- Minimalist, modular core—no unnecessary middleware
+- Fast startup and small binary footprint
+- Pluggable extensions (auth, metrics, tracing)

-### **5. Kubernetes & Cloud-Native Applications**
+### 5. Kubernetes & Cloud-Native Applications
-- Containerized environments using Docker.
+- Containerized with Docker, optimized for multi-container pods
-- Automatic service scaling and load balancing.
+- Automatic horizontal scaling and load balancing
+- Health checks, liveness/readiness probes built in

+---

-### **When Not to Use Thunder**
+## When **Not** to Use Thunder
-- If you need a traditional REST-only API (use Gin, Fiber, or Echo instead).
+- If you need a traditional REST-only API (consider Gin, Fiber, or Echo)
-- If you require a feature-heavy web framework with extensive middleware.
+- If you require a feature-heavy, middleware-rich framework
-- If you're not deploying on Kubernetes or prefer a monolithic backend.
+- If you’re deploying a monolithic service outside of Kubernetes

 ## **📌 Getting Started**
 ### **Installation**